nauseaTT/nauseaTT/README.md

 Backend Developer focused on building reliable and maintainable software.

-I work mainly with Python and Go, and enjoy creating backend services, automation tools and practical projects.
+I work mainly with Python, and enjoy creating backend services, automation tools and practical projects.

 ## 🛠️ Skills